 The bachelor's degree with honors in English is awarded on the basis of an outstanding academic record and an honors thesis written during the senior year.
 Students are eligible to write a critical thesis if they have an average of 91.7 in the courses counting toward the major (at least six courses by the end of the junior year) and have completed a substantial research paper in a departmental course designated research or research option.
 Students wishing to write a creative thesis need not fulfill the research requirement, but they must have a 91.7 average in courses counting toward the major and have received an A- or better in at least two creative writing courses that count toward the major.
 A detailed description of the process for earning honors can be found on the department website.

 Students with AP scores of 4 or 5 in either English Literature or English Composition, or with scores of 5-7 on an English A1 or English A2 International Baccalaureate exam, will receive one course credit.
 No extra credit is given for taking more than one exam.
 This credit may not be used to fulfill major requirements.

 Students may obtain transfer credit in English for courses taken at other universities in the United States in the summer or during a leave of absence.
 Courses must be approved by the English Department faculty member responsible for transfer-of-credit.
 Students should expect to provide documentation from a course catalog to receive advance permission.
-In most cases, on completion of courses taken at other universities, students will need to show documentation (e.g., syllabi and assignments) demonstrating their course work to receive transfer credit.
+In most cases, on completion of courses taken at other universities, students will need to show additional documentation (e.g., syllabi and assignments) demonstrating their course work to receive transfer credit.
 No more than two credits may be earned during a summer.